Autumn-Martin/job_tracker/README.md

 # Job Tracker

+This is a clone of the original repo, which can be found here: https://github.com/NickLindeberg/job-tracker

 ## Learning Goals

 * Use migrations to create tables with different data types including indexed foreign keys